isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 Off mesh connections can be bidirectional or unidirectional.

-You can provide list of off mesh connections to the high level generator functions.
+You can provide list of off mesh connections to the `generateSoloNavMesh` and `generateTiledNavMesh` high level generator functions.

 ```ts
 const { success, navMesh } = generateSoloNavMesh(positions, indices, {